 - Select the applicable copy option to create your feature, and provide the requested information.

 - Add an attachment if available and necessary.

 - Commit your new feature by selecting Submit from the Attributes list or while changing the location on the Map.

 To more efficiently collect multiple, similar, or identical features in a row, use continuous collection.

 If your layer contains related records, this setting only applies to collecting parent feature types (for example, light poles).
 If collecting child feature types (for example, a streetlight), you won't be prompted to start your next collection.

 - Select Settings to open the Settings page.

-- Select Style under the Collection section to show the Style choices.
+- Select Collection Settings to show the Collection Settings choices.